sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 The second, the bottleneck unit, consists of three stacked operations.
 A series of *1x1*, *3x3* and *1x1* convolutions substitute the previous design.
 The two *1x1* operations are designed for reducing and restoring dimensions.
 This leaves the *3x3* convolution, in the middle, to operate on a less dense feature vector.
 Also, BN is applied after each convolution and before ReLU non-linearity.

-To help understanding, let's denote these group of operations as a function *F* of its input *x*.
+To help to understand, let's denote these group of operations as a function *F* of its input *x*.

 After the non-linear transformations in *F(x)*, the unit combines the result of *F(x)* with the original input *x*.
 This combination is done by adding the two functions.
 Merging the original input *x* with the non-linear function *F(x)* offers some advantages.
 It allows earlier layers to access the gradient signal from later layers.
 In other words, skipping the operations on *F(x)* allows earlier layers to have access to a stronger gradient signal.
 As a result, this type of connectivity has been shown to ease the training of deeper networks.